strauberly/Expense-Tracker/README.md

 ---

+-12 Apr 2022

+Today's lectures covered event handlers, execution order of component functions, working with State and the state hook, and we started adding a form for the user to create a new entry into the expense tracker.

+---

 -11 Apr 2022-

+Creation of more components related to expenses and management of more project files.
+Lectures also focused on passing data between components through the use of props.
+Also more focus on JSX and how it works.

+---

+-10 Apr 2022-

 Creation of ExpenseItem component and discussion on separating out components to keep project manageable and easy to disect.